NEMSLinux/nems-admin/notes/docker/docker-container.md

-  - Download, extract and enter the `image` folder.
-  - Build with: `docker build -t nemslinux .`
+  - Run in image folder: `docker build -t nemslinux .`
+  - Get the Docker ID: Note the output of "Successfully built ####"
+  - Connect to the container: `docker run -it ##DOCKERID## bash`
   - Connect to the container: `docker exec -it nemslinux bash`
-  - Ensure all packages are updated and system is upgraded to Buster.
-  - Prep as normal.
+  - Compile NEMS Linux as normal, platform 21.
-  - *exit* and restart the container: `docker restart nemslinux`
+  - Run NEMS Linux: `docker exec -d nemslinux`
-  - Reconnect and build: `nems-build.sh 21`